Letter 540: Three things need to happen through you: one for a kinsman, one for an orator, and one for a rhetorician.

 To Spectatus.

-As for the third -- let him receive his grain allowance, so that his gain may choke our enemies.
+And let the third take the grain allowance, so that this man's profit may choke our enemies.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.